 EAA Launches Turn-Back Study

-The Experimental Aircraft Association (EAA) has formed a team to study 180-degree turn-backs to the runway following engine failures on takeoff.
-Designed to improve aviation safety by looking at turn-back…
+• The Experimental Aircraft Association (EAA) has established a team to study the safety of 180-degree turn-backs to the runway after engine failure on takeoff, prompted by NTSB reports on general aviation accidents.

 The Experimental Aircraft Association (EAA) has formed a team to study 180-degree turn-backs to the runway following engine failures on takeoff.
 Designed to improve aviation safety by looking at turn-back responses, the study will focus on how pilots react to an engine failure on takeoff, stall awareness, recognition and prevention after loss of power in takeoff attitude and stall recovery.
 EAA says the group will also look at how to teach pilots proper judgment in a turn-back scenario, the ability of different types of aircraft to perform the maneuver and whether a turn-back is an appropriate response.